Kavex/Valve-Index-Face-Eye-Tracking-DIY/README.md

 ## Valve-Index-Face-Eye-Tracking-DIY

+So you want Eye and Face Tracking?
+Do you have soldering skills?
+Update firmware on ESP32s?

+You will need to know the basics or at least try to figure stuff out on your own.
+It's not easy, but with effort you can do it.

 This is my face and tracking built with EyeTrackVR and Babble Face Tracking

 Big Thanks to the following people